Mail a CheckCCVSAR

 Your donation can help us buy and/or create educational materials to hand out at community events, such as safety stickers, whistles (to help rescuers locate a victim), and cards listing the “10 essentials” of backcountry gear.

-We were recently able to procure a used vehicle that will become our new communications vehicle.
+We were recently able to procure a used vehicle that will become our new Mobile Command Post vehicle.
 However, much work still needs to be done to fix up and customize this vehicle.
-When finished, this dedicated communications vehicle will bring all of an incident’s communication needs into one place, streamlining communication and minimizing errors.
+When finished, this dedicated Mobile Command Post vehicle will bring all of an incident’s communication needs into one place, streamlining communication and minimizing errors.
 It can also help us link together all responding organizations when multiple agencies are on site, as well as enable GPS tracking and satellite communication.

 We are trying to raise funds to purchase and equip a used communication vehicle, at an estimated cost of approximately $20,000.